 With meditation instructor Jakob Leschly

 “We can actually declare that, as non-theistic Buddhists, we can free the whole world from pain.
 That’s the greatest news.
-And we are doing it properly, rather than worshipping somebody or going into trance.
+And we are doing it properly, rather than worshipping somebody or going into a trance.
 We are doing it methodically, scientifically, psychologically.
 Starting with ourselves, we are expanding that news to others in turn.
-It is very definite and ordinary – and at the same time, it is quite remarkable.” – Chögyam Trungpa Rinpoche
+It is very definite and ordinary – and at the same time, it is quite remarkable.”

-We are please to announce that Jakob is coming back again this year, this time to guide us through a five-day Vipashyana retreat.
+We are pleased to announce that Jakob is coming back again this year, to guide us through a five–day vipashyana retreat.

 This retreat is held under the auspices of Tibetan Buddhist master Dzongsar Khyentse Rinpoche with Jakob Leschly as his resident instructor.